paypal/Web-SDK/frame-component/README.md

 ### Recomended Styles for Child

+TODO, since we're using Preact now, we can set these default styles by ourselves.
 For best results, include these styles on your child page:

 ```css
 * {